-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposal 1, the proposal to elect directors, votes "For," "Withhold" and broker non-votes (described below); for Proposal 2, the proposal to ratify our independent auditors, votes "For," "Against" and "Abstain"; and, for Proposal 3, the proposal regarding the frequency of future stockholder advisory votes to approve the compensation of our Named Executive Officers, votes for "One Year," "Two Years," "Three Years," "Abstain" and broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposal 1, the proposal to elect directors, votes "For," "Withhold" and broker non-votes (described below); for Proposal 2, the proposal to ratify our independent auditors, votes "For," "Against" and "Abstain"; and, for Proposal 3, the proposal to approve, on a non-binding advisory basis, the compensation of our Named Executive Officers, "For," "Against" and "Abstain" and "Abstain" and "Abstain" and broker non-votes.
 If you "Abstain" it will be counted towards the vote total for Proposals 2 and 3.
-For Proposal 2, it will have the same effect as

-"Against" votes, and for Proposal 3, it will have the same effect as votes against each of the proposed voting frequencies.
+For Proposal 2 and 3, it will have the same effect as "Against" votes.
 Broker non-votes on Proposals 1 and 3 will have no effect and will not be counted towards the vote total for those proposals.
 We do not expect broker non-votes on Proposal 2.